FAPLZ/FAPLZ_AIC/README.md

 AIV files who work, are listed below:

+-A

+-B

+-C

 2.)Install
 -

-To add the AIV files in your game, follow these steps:
+*To add the AIV files in your game, follow these steps:

   1.) make a backup folder for the original AIV files (optional).

   2.) download the AIV files (the files are located in the folder: FAPLZ_AIV_files_Improfed, or you download the .zip file; FAPLZ_AIV_files_Improfed.zip).

   3.) just add the new AIV files into the AIV folder (default: C:\Program Files (x86)\Firefly Studios\Stronghold Crusader\aiv).

--
-To add the AIC files in your game, you have to follow these steps:
+*To add the AIC files in your game, you have to follow these steps:

   1.) download and install the Unofficial Crusader Patch (UCP) link: https://github.com/Sh0wdown/UnofficialCrusaderPatch/releases/tag/v2.14.

   2.) download the AIC file, with the name: "FAPLZ_4.6.7.json" (the AIC file is written as a .json file, that the UCP can compile it).

   3.) put the FAPLZ_4.6.7.json file in the AIC folder, that is located in the UCP directory (default: ...\UnofficialCrusaderPatch_v2.14\resources\aic).

   4.) start the UCP (UnofficialCrusaderPatchGUI.exe; optional as admin).

   5.) switch to the tab "AIC" and mark the AIC file you want to use, press the install button and wait until the programm is finished.

 3.)Information